-- The reserve provides an opportunity for recognition of the long and ongoing traditional association of the Bundjalung of Byron Bay (Arakwal) people with the landscape and recognises their rights and responsibilities to Country. - The reserve protects part of Country and allows the Bundjalung of Byron Bay (Arakwal) people and other Bundjalung people to continue their connection to Country, including through employment with NPWS to look after Country. - The reserve protects cultural and historic heritage values, including special places and cultural stories of the Bundjalung of Byron Bay (Arakwal) people and other Bundjalung people. - The reserve is one of a few remnants of the Big Scrub which was formerly an extensive subtropical rainforest supporting a high diversity of rainforest plants and animals.
-The reserve's lowland rainforest is listed as an Endangered Ecological Community (EEC) under the TSC Act. - The reserve supports a range of native plants and animals listed as threatened under the TSC Act. - The reserve forms part of a network of rainforest remnants, linking the coast to the Nightcap Range and beyond, and is a significant pathway for the distribution of seed by birds and bats.
+- The reserve provides an opportunity for recognition of the long and ongoing traditional association of the Arakwal with the landscape and recognises their rights and responsibilities to Country. - The reserve protects part of Country and allows the Arakwal and other Bundjalung people to continue their connection to Country, including through employment with NPWS to look after Country. - The reserve protects cultural and historic heritage values, including special places and cultural stories of the Arakwal and other Bundjalung people. - The reserve is one of a few remnants of the Big Scrub which was formerly an extensive subtropical rainforest supporting a high diversity of rainforest plants and animals.
+The reserve's lowland rainforest is listed as an Endangered Ecological Community under the TSC Act and as a Critically Endangered Ecological Community under the EPBC Act. - The reserve supports a range of native plants and animals listed as threatened under the TSC Act. - The reserve forms part of a network of rainforest remnants, linking the coast to the Nightcap Range and beyond, and is a significant pathway for the distribution of seed by birds and bats.
 The rainforest remnants also provide important food and habitat resources for migratory and nomadic birds and bats.